-Gardens for Wildlife is a free program designed to support local residents to set an area aside in their garden for locally threatened wildlife.
-By planting locally indigenous or selected Australian native plants, you can create a garden that attracts birds, insects, butterflies, lizards and much more.
+Gardens for Wildlife is a free program designed to support local residents to set an area aside in their garden for local wildlife.
+By planting indigenous or selected Australian native plants, you can create a garden that attracts birds, insects, butterflies, lizards and much more.

 Wildlife Friendly Gardens

-Make your garden wildlife friendly with this simple combination of plants and garden furnishings:
+Make your garden wildlife friendly with this simple combination of plants and garden furnishings.
+Pick any of these ingredients to make your garden a wildlife garden:

 - A tall mature tree, native to the area